biappi/MaschineUSBMidi/README.md

 Known Issues
 ------------

-This application does not support USB hotplugging, and it is not tested with more than one Maschine connected to the computer.
+This application is not tested with more than one Maschine connected to the computer.